 If you’re like me, then you’re a 57-year-old male living in Seattle, with a slight overbite and a two-inch scar on your left hand from a kitchen accident in 2004.
 But that’s beside the point.
 My point is, if you’re like me, then you may also be about to enter one of the most terrifying stages of life: The age when your teenage son or daughter starts learning how to drive.

 Having somehow endured this traumatic experience with two daughters, I’m happy to say there is a reasonable chance you and your teenager will get through this period unscathed, and by reasonable chance I mean less than 15%.
 Let’s face it, being a parent is hard enough without having to experience the harrowing adventure of teaching your precious offspring how to drive.
 But there comes a day when your teenager might utter the phrase every parent dreads: Hey, Dad.
-I got into Princeton.
+I got into Stanford.
 But even before that day, there is another phrase that terrifies every loving parent: I want to get my driver’s license.

 There is no way to avoid it.
 Sooner or later, it’s going to happen.
 The sooner you can con, I mean convince, your spouse to sign up for the thankless task of teaching them, the better.
 In our family, I was the sucker, er, volunteer.
 As a result of my anguishing experience teaching our daughters how to drive, I’ve learned several valuable tips to pass on to you.